-Pulsar is one of the leading manufacturers of night vision and thermal optics.
+Pulsar is one of the leading manufacturers of night vision and thermal imaging optics.
 The company has grown significantly in the last few years.
-Their devices are known for the affordable price, impressive optical performance, and frequent updates.
-Helion is one of their most sought-after devices.
+Their night vision and thermal vision devices are known for the affordable price, impressive optical performance, and frequent updates.
+Helion is one of their most sought-after thermal vision devices.
 These thermal imaging monoculars are an excellent companion for hunting.

 It was first introduced three years ago when it succeeded the Quantum series, revolutionizing the market.
 With Helion devices, Pulsar entered the world of multimedia – one can take pictures and record videos with them.
 Furthermore, you can view the image captured by the device in real-time and manipulate the device's settings through the app.

-Differences between the first and the second generation
+Differences between the first and the second Helion generation

 The difference between the first and the second generation is in the NETD (Noise Equivalent Temperature Difference).
 The old models have a NETD Of 60 millikelvins, whereas Helions 2 use a new, uncooled micro-bolometric thermal sensor with a NETD of 40 millikelvins.
 This drastically improves the detail recognition as the sensor is capable of detecting lower temperature differences.
 It is especially useful in cold weather, during the rain or fog.
 Furthermore, it allows the hunter to see the antlers better.

 The housing remains the same.
 The only difference visible on the outside is the colour of the Power button which is no longer black but blue.